DNS Administration¶

 Guides¶

 The anatomy of a zone file and every record type you'll encounter in practice.
-Covers SOA fields, A/AAAA, CNAME (and why you can't use it at the apex), MX, NS, TXT (SPF/DKIM/DMARC), PTR, SRV, and CAA - with complete annotated zone file examples for both forward and reverse zones.
+Covers SOA, A/AAAA, CNAME, MX, NS, TXT, PTR, SRV, and CAA.

-The essential toolkit for querying, diagnosing, and debugging DNS.
-Covers dig in depth (including reading full output, +trace, +dnssec), drill, delv, host, nslookup, and whois - plus systematic troubleshooting playbooks for common failures.
+The essential toolkit for querying and debugging DNS.
+Covers dig, drill, delv, host, nslookup, and systematic troubleshooting playbooks.

 The reference DNS implementation.
-Covers installation, named.conf structure, configuring caching resolvers and authoritative servers, primary/secondary with TSIG authentication, split-horizon views, security hardening, and rndc operations.
+Covers caching resolvers, authoritative servers, primary/secondary with TSIG, views, and rndc operations.

 Database-backed DNS with a built-in HTTP API.
-Covers the authoritative server with MySQL and SQLite backends, zone management via pdnsutil and the REST API, the recursor, primary/secondary replication, and DNSSEC signing.
+Covers MySQL and SQLite backends, REST API zone management, and the recursor.

-Designing DNS infrastructure for the real world.
-Covers primary/secondary topologies, zone transfers (AXFR/IXFR), hidden primaries, split-horizon, anycast, DNS for email (SPF/DKIM/DMARC deep-dive), monitoring, and migration patterns.
+Designing resilient DNS infrastructure.
+Covers zone transfers, hidden primaries, split-horizon, anycast, email DNS, and migration patterns.